What is FIFO?

 - 8. This keeps full history and FIFO methodology for your products

 - 9. You can do this for some— not all of your products if you want

 - 10. You can assign one lot number to multiple locations or vice versa

-This accomplishes the FIFO method and allows you to pick items that came in first or have an earlier expiration date, prompting you for picking older items first over newer items.
-Without a system that accommodates to the mixed FIFO model the only way to accomplish this is by what I call physical inventory re-allocation; which in my opinion is a huge waste of time and labor expenses.
-If you do need to utilize FIFO to ensure you minimize losses in inventory, try to figure out the best way you can accomplish it in your business without wasting resources.
+This accomplishes the FIFO method and allows you to pick items that came in first or have an earlier expiration date, prompting you to pick older items first over newer items.
+Without a system that accommodates the mixed FIFO model the only way to accomplish this is by what we call physical inventory re-allocation.
+If you need to utilize FIFO to minimize losses in inventory, try to figure out the best way to accomplish it in your business without wasting resources.